ARS-SWRC/Gridded-CLIGEN-Processing/README.md

 # Gridded CLIGEN Processing
 ## _GEE code that calculates CLIGEN input parameters from global climate products_

-The scripts in the linked repository [ARS-SWRC/Gridded-CLIGEN-Processing] are used to calculate CLIGEN input parameters directly from global climate datasets.
+The scripts in this repository [ARS-SWRC/Gridded-CLIGEN-Processing] are used to calculate CLIGEN input parameters directly from global climate datasets.
 Bias adjustments for the resulting parameter values are not currently part of this code.
 The scripts only require a GEE asset representing point geometries.